celador/tesorio-take-home/notes.md

 9:35 Scoring works.
 Starting work on replying to comments.

 11:25 QA and finishing up.

-Taking a break.
+11:50 Fixed some issues with score propagation and cleanup of project.